According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Leadership itself is not a character trait.
 Instead, leadership is a skill that can be nurtured using character traits such as self-control, honesty, courage, and self-awareness.

 Trait Theory of Leadership is the research behind whether Leaders are born, or made.

 The argument originated in the 1800s when it was concluded leaders were born with the correct traits for the job.
 Further research opened the discussion into whether this was true and suggests that pre-existing character traits can predict good leadership, but skills can also be learned later on in life.

 Absolutely.
 Leadership skills can be taught, but many people believe certain traits need to be pre-existing in order for a leader to be successful.

 Learning to be a good leader is a never-ending journey.
 Even the best leaders in the world still have room to improve.
 You can learn leadership skills through online courses, watching and reading about leaders, as well as working on your communication skills.

 To be an effective leader, you need to learn to lead by example.

 Leaders shouldn’t be putting their feet up while their team works hard.
 You should be an example to your team.

-You should also take responsibility for the actions of your team, as well as being goal oriented.
-At the end of the day, an effective leader will also be able to show their appreciation and celebrate the team’s success, too.
+You should also take responsibility for the actions of your team, as well as be goal-oriented.
+At the end of the day, an effective leader will also be able to show appreciation and celebrate the team’s success, too.